Burn Ban

 Viewpoint

-All visitors must make an appointment before visiting.
+Visitors may tour the park grounds but must make an appointment to enter the visitor center and/or observatory.
 Unscheduled visitors and large groups will be turned away.
-Available dates and times are automatically removed from the calendar as they become full.
 Make reservations online with our friend's group, Friends of Gorge Area Parks.
+Available dates and times are automatically removed from the scheduling calendar as they become full.

-On days of normal operations, park grounds close when visiting center closes.
-On all other days, grounds close at sunset.
+On days of normal operations, the park grounds close at the same time as the visitor center.
+On all other days, the grounds close at sunset.
+Hours and showtimes are as follows:

 Open: Thur. - Sun.